Many of the questions we receive are addressed in existing documents on this website. These two documents are most likely to answer your questions:

 Training in DR Access Learn

-No. Each provider must register themselves by creating an account on the Learning Center.
+No. Each provider must register themselves by creating an account on DR Access Learn.

-The Desired Results Access Project will send a list of participants to each SELPA director twice a year, who will then contact administrators regarding staff completion of the training.
+The Desired Results Access Project will send a list of participants to each SELPA director once a month, who will then contact administrators regarding staff completion of the training.
+It is important that assessors select the correct District and SELPA to ensure their training progress goes to the correct SELPA.

 Staying Informed